suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 	* **tauWeight_x_y_raster.png** and **tauWeight_x_y_traces.png**: output figures for this combination of parameters.

 To analyze the output data you can download :download:`tut8_analysis.py <code/tut8_analysis.py>`.
-This file has functions to read and plot a matrix showing the results from the batch simulation results.
+This file has functions to read and plot a matrix showing the results from the batch simulations.
 This file requires the `Pandas <http://pandas.pydata.org/>`_ and `Seaborn <https://seaborn.pydata.org/>`_ packages.

-IMPORTANT: The analysis functions (``tut8_analysis.py``) will be soon integrated into NetPyNE, and so we won't go into the details of the code.
+.. note:: The analysis functions in (``tut8_analysis.py``) will be soon integrated into NetPyNE, and so we won't go into the details of the code.

-Running ``python tut8_analysis.py`` should produce a color plot showing the relation between the two parameter explored and the firing rate of the ``M`` populations:
+Running ``python tut8_analysis.py`` should produce a color plot showing the relation between the two parameters explored and the firing rate of the ``M`` populations:

 .. image:: figs/tut8_analysis.png
 	:width: 50%